paweljw/paweljw.github.io/hugo/content/post/rails-api-vue-frontend-setting-up-app.md

 If everything went well, our database should be set up!

 It might seem like we don't have all that much - but what we have is a very powerful environment to _model reality_ in.
-We will do exactly that in part 2.
-See you then!
+We will do exactly that in [part 2](/2017/07/rails-5.1-api-with-vue.js-frontend-part-2-modeling-reality/).

+---

+Top image credit: https://www.pexels.com/photo/industry-rails-train-path-481150/ (CC0 Public Domain)